Invesco Balanced-Risk Retirement Now FundBalanced | Target Maturity

 Cash/Cash Equivalents Risk.
 Holding cash or cash equivalents may negatively affect performance.

 Commodities Tax Risk.
 The tax treatment of commodity-linked derivative instruments may be adversely affected by changes in legislation, regulations or other legally binding authority.
-If, as a result of any such adverse action, the income of Invesco Balanced-Risk Allocation Fund, an underlying fund, from certain commodity-linked derivatives was treated as non-qualifying income, Invesco Balanced-Risk Allocation Fund might fail to qualify as a regulated investment company and be subject to federal income tax at the fund level.
-Invesco Balanced-Risk Allocation Fund has received private letter rulings from the Internal Revenue Service confirming that income derived from its investments in the Subsidiary and a form of commodity-linked note constitutes qualifying income to Invesco Balanced-Risk Allocation Fund.
+If, as a result of any such adverse action, the income of an underlying fund from certain commodity-linked derivatives was treated as non-qualifying income, an underlying fund that invests in commodity-linked derivatives to a significant degree might fail to qualify as a regulated investment company and be subject to federal income tax at the fund level.
+The Internal Revenue Service has issued a number of private letter rulings to mutual funds (upon which only the fund that received the private letter ruling can rely), which indicate that income from a fund's investment in certain commodity linked notes and a wholly owned foreign subsidiary that invests in commodity-linked derivatives constitutes qualifying income.
 However, the Internal Revenue Service suspended issuance of any further private letter rulings in July 2011 pending a review of its position.
-Should the Internal Revenue Service issue guidance, or Congress enact legislation, that adversely affects the tax treatment of Invesco Balanced-Risk Allocation Fund's use of commodity-linked notes or the Subsidiary, it could limit Invesco Balanced-Risk Allocation Fund's ability to pursue its investment strategy.
-In this event, Invesco Balanced-Risk Allocation Fund's Board of Trustees may authorize a significant change in investment strategy or fund liquidation.
-Invesco Balanced-Risk Allocation Fund also may incur transaction and other costs to comply with any new or additional guidance from the Internal Revenue Service.
+Should the Internal Revenue Service issue guidance, or Congress enact legislation, that adversely affects the tax treatment of an underlying fund's use of commodity-linked notes or a wholly-owned subsidiary (which guidance might be applied to the underlying fund retroactively), it could limit the underlying fund's ability to pursue its investment strategy and the underlying fund might not qualify as a regulated investment company for one or more years.
+In this event, the underlying fund's Board of Trustees may authorize a significant change in investment strategy or other action.
+The underlying fund also may incur transaction and other costs to comply with any new or additional guidance from the Internal Revenue Service.

 Commodity-Linked Notes Risk.
 An underlying fund's investments in commodity-linked notes may involve substantial risks, including risk of loss of a significant portion of their principal value.
 In addition to risks associated with the underlying commodities, they may be subject to additional special risks, such as the lack of a secondary trading market and temporary price distortions due to speculators and/or the continuous rolling over of futures contracts underlying the notes.
 Commodity-linked notes are also subject to counterparty risk, which is the risk that the other party to the contract will not fulfill its contractual obligation to complete the transaction with an underlying fund.